The Challenge XXX: Dirty 30: Redemption games

-Final challenge
+Final Challenge

-For the final challenge, the competition moved to Salta, Argentina, where the players will compete for their share of $1 Million.
-The players will compete in a series of timed checkpoints full of unpredictable twists and turns.
+For the Final Challenge, the competition moved to Salta, Argentina, where the players compete for their share of $1 million.
+The players complete in a series of timed checkpoints.
 First place players receive $450,000 each, second receive $35,000 each, and third receive $15,000 each.
-To kick off the final challenge, players are tasked with jumping 20,000 feet out of an airplane.
+To begin, players are tasked with skydiving 20,000 feet out of an airplane.
 Players would then continue on through the course.